ArthurYdalgo/laravext-vue-starter-kit/README.md

-# Laravext Example - Laravel 11 with React
+# Laravext Example - Laravel 11 with Vue

 ## Introduction

-This is an starter kit of a Laravel 12 application with React that makes use of the [Laravext package](laravext.dev).
+This is an starter kit of a Laravel 12 application with Vue that makes use of the [Laravext package](https://laravext.dev).

 ## Instructions